 What is period poop?

-Have you ever noticed that there’s something different about your poop around your period?
+Have you ever noticed that there’s something different about your period poos?
 Well, you’re not alone.

-It’s normal to notice a change in the consistency, frequency and smell of your poop when you’re menstruating, or to experience ‘period constipation’.
+It’s normal to notice a change in the consistency, frequency and smell of your poop when you’re menstruating, or to experience ‘period constipation’ right before your period.
+‘Period diarrhoea’ is also widely experienced.
 Here’s why it all happens, and what you can do about it.

 Throughout your menstrual cycle, the amount of hormones in your body vary.
 Before your period starts, levels of progesterone are high to prepare for a possible pregnancy.
 Then during menstruation, your body increases levels of the compound prostaglandins, while decreasing the amount of progesterone.
 Prostaglandins encourage your womb muscles to contract to help break down the uterine lining.

 So where does poop come in?
 Well, both progesterone and prostaglandins can affect your poop.
-While prostaglandins target your uterus, if your body produces more than it needs, they can enter the bloodstream and have a similar effect on other muscles, including your bowels and other digestive organs nearby – resulting in more frequent toilet trips.
-Low levels of progesterone can also cause you to poop more often, or for you to experience diarrhoea.
+While prostaglandins target your uterus, if your body produces more than it needs, they can enter the bloodstream and have a similar effect on other muscles, including your bowels and other digestive organs nearby – resulting in more frequent toilet trips (AKA period diarrhoea).
+Low levels of progesterone can also cause you to poop more often, or for you to experience loose stools.

 Why do I get constipation before my period?